Flollipop/mails_text_to_csv/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a project made in the hurry to help a friend who needed a quick utils to parse mails from unformated messy text and transform it to as csv file
+This is a project made in the hurry to help a friend who needed a quick utils to parse mails from unformatted messy text and transform it to a csv file.
+The emails need to be processed in the user browser locally.

+A deploy of this repo can be found at this address : [https://mails-text-to-csv.herokuapp.com/](https://mails-text-to-csv.herokuapp.com/)

 ## Available Scripts